 A spouse beneficiary will be deemed to have elected the life distribution rule unless he or she expressly elects the five-year rule on or before December 31 of the year following the year of your death.
-A nonspouse beneficiary will also be deemed to have elected the life distribution rule unless he or she expressly elects the five-year rule on or before December 31 of the year following the year of your death.

 We have forms available which can be used by your beneficiary to instruct us which option he or she elects and to establish a distribution schedule.
 Alternatively, the beneficiary may elect to use the alter-native certification method.
 The beneficiary must furnish us a written notice of his or her intent to use the alternative certification method.
 We will furnish the beneficiary a form which can be used to make this election, upon his or her request.